franciscoxavier04/pm-BIM/docs/release-notes/15-2-0/README.md

 ### Export timesheets as PDF

 Time reports can now be exported not only in Excel, but also in PDF format.
-Navigate to the Time and costs module of your project, specify all report filters according to your needs and press the **Export PDF timesheet** button.
+Navigate to the Time and costs module of your project, specify all report filters according to your needs, and press the **Export PDF timesheet** button.

 ![Export timesheet in PDF format in OpenProject](openproject_user_timesheet_pdf_export.png)